linuxmint/doc-troubleshooting-guide/docs/index.rst

       :width: 100px
       :align: right

-This guide will help you troubleshoot issues on your computers, find help within the commnunity and report bugs to the development team.
+This guide will help you troubleshoot issues on your computers, find help within the comnunity and report bugs to the development team.

 .. toctree::
    :maxdepth: 1